geerlingguy/temperature-monitor/README.md

 ## Installation & Setup - Raspberry Pi Master (Data Logger & Dashboard App)

-An Ansible playbook will build the master logger and dashboard Pi, installing all the requirements for the Python-based data logger and the Node.js-based dashboard app for viewing temperature data.
+An Ansible playbook will build the master logger and dashboard Pi, installing all the requirements for the Node.js-based data logger and dashboard app for viewing temperature data.

   1. Install Ansible on the Raspberry Pi.
   2. Install required Ansible roles by running `ansible-galaxy install -r requirements.txt` inside the `playbooks/master` directory.